Introduction

 cd ICD-RxJS git submodule update --init --recursive npm install

-Build static Protocol Buffer code
+Build Protocol Buffer bindings

-The script
+The

 Run Tests